 FileNotFoundError is an update from Python 3.
 You’ll have more trouble with catching an

 Also, it’s worth noting that we use a

 with statement in this example.
 As an alternative, we can open the file directly.
 We just have to remember to close it when we’re done:

 Check if a File Exists with OS Path

 Another option is to skip error handling altogether and directly verify that the path exists.
 For example:

-import os exists = os.path.isfile('/path/to/file') if exists: # Store configuration file values else: # Keep presets
+import os exists = os.path.isfile('/path/to/file') if exists: # Load configuration file values else: # Keep presets